 As is the custom in Sangam temple architecture, the inner sanctum is guarded by a pair of ‘dwarapalak‘/gatekeepers.
-The highlight of Chola architecture is the importance and finer details that went in sculpting these characters.
+The highlight of Chola architecture is the importance and finer details that went into sculpting these characters.

 Observe and identify the huge snake in the pic below!

-Now, it is a historical fact that Chola kings, traders and merchants travelled wide for conquests and trade establishments.
+Now, it is a historical fact that Chola kings, traders, and merchants travelled wide for conquests and trade establishments.
 They once reigned the whole of North-Srilanka which is a tropical region with abundant wildlife.
 So, it is said that one of them must have seen a huge snake that was mammoth enough to actually swallow an elephant alive.
 He must have shouted or whispered or shared this news with his friends by uttering Anai -Kondar.
 Anai means elephant and kondan/kondar means conquered or vanquished.
 Thus, the name for this gigantic snake came to be Anaconda.
-So, the etymology of the name originates from the Tamizh language possibly the Srilankan Tamizh dialect.
+So, the etymology of the name originates from the Tamizh language, possibly from the Srilankan Tamizh dialect.

 To stamp the superiority of the Almighty and drill in the fact that humans and animals are mere mortals and puny in front of the Supreme Lord and his dwarapalakas, the sculptors would have been commissioned to chisel out the anaconda being stomped under the feet of the gatekeepers.
 Interesting, isn’t it?

-Other temples around the main temple
+Other temples around the main Brihadeeswarar temple